-- Select the compliance rule and double-click
+- Select the compliance rule and double-click ♥. - 5.
+Save the changes.

 Displaying the compliance frameworks overview

 You can see the most important information about a compliance framework on the overview form.

 In the Rule violation overview report, you get an overview of all rule violations for a compliance framework.